elgrons/Capstone/capstone-proposal.md

 Is there anything else you'd like your instructor to know?

   I’ll be curious to see how I might adapt any project planning over the course of the next few weeks as I learn more about React.
 I'm eager to know more about utilizing hooks and Firebase to see if they might be helpful inclusions for this project idea.
+I'm interested in getting feedback about my project assumptions of using an API to move SQL database data from .NET backend to React frontend.